 In this groundbreaking trial, surgeons at Children’s will implant patient-derived stem cells into the hearts of babies with hypoplastic left heart syndrome (HLHS) while they are undergoing surgical repair.
-The trial, funded by The Marcus Foundation, received clearance from the FDA last summer and is in the early stages of enrollment of newly delivered babies diagnosed with HLHS.
+The trial, funded by The Marcus Foundation, received clearance from the U.S. Food and Drug Administration (FDA) last summer and is in the early stages of enrollment of newly delivered babies diagnosed with HLHS.

-The trial, called Autologous Cardiac Stem Cell Injection in Patients with Hypoplastic Left Heart Syndrome: An open label pilot study (CHILD), is one of three stem cell clinical trials for HLHS in the country and will be led by William Mahle, MD, Chief of Cardiac Services at Children’s; Michael Davis, PhD, Director of the Children’s Heart Research and Outcomes (HeRO) Center and Professor of Biomedical Engineering at the Georgia Institute of Technology and Emory University; Sunjay Kaushal, MD, PhD, Professor of Surgery at the University of Maryland School of Medicine and Director of Pediatric and Adult Congenital Cardiac Surgery at the University of Maryland Medical Center; and Joshua Hare, MD, Director of the Interdisciplinary Stem Cell Institute at the University of Miami Miller School of Medicine.
+The trial, called Autologous Cardiac Stem Cell Injection in Patients With Hypoplastic Left Heart Syndrome: An open label pilot study (CHILD), is one of three stem cell clinical trials for HLHS in the country and will be led by William Mahle, MD, Chief of Cardiac in the Children’s Heart Center; Michael Davis, PhD, Director of the Children’s Heart Research and Outcomes (HeRO) Center and Professor of Biomedical Engineering at the Georgia Institute of Technology and Emory University School of Medicine; Sunjay Kaushal, MD, PhD, Professor of Surgery at the University of Maryland School of Medicine and Director of Pediatric and Adult Congenital Cardiac Surgery at the University of Maryland Medical Center; and Joshua Hare, MD, Director of the Interdisciplinary Stem Cell Institute at the University of Miami Miller School of Medicine.

 Babies born with HLHS do not have a functioning left side of the heart and require surgery shortly after birth.
 They undergo three surgeries over the course of three years to redirect blood flow through the right side of the heart.
 In these babies, the single ventricle, doing the work of two ventricles, is under a lot of stress and can fail.

-“For a baby with a congenital heart defect like HLHS, we can try to strengthen the heart and prevent deterioration of its existing tissues while the baby is young and the heart is still developing,” Davis said.
+“For a baby with a congenital heart defect like HLHS, we can try to strengthen the heart and prevent deterioration of its existing tissues while the baby is young and the heart is still developing,” said Dr. Davis.

-Davis and his lab pioneered the advancement of stem cell research and its application in clinical trials, predictive medicine models, and 3D printing technology.
+Dr. Davis and his lab pioneered the advancement of stem cell research and its application in clinical trials, predictive medicine models, and 3D-printing technology.
 He developed the concept of using stem cells to potentially treat congenital heart defects several years ago when studying small amounts of cardiac tissue routinely removed from children during bypass surgery.
 His team of researchers found that the young cells had reparative qualities and released healing proteins when injected into damaged tissue.
-Davis also recently published a paper showing that these same cells could be 3D printed into cardiac patches; he hopes to move this toward the clinic as well.
+Dr. Davis also recently published a paper showing that these same cells could be 3D-printed into cardiac patches; he hopes to move this toward the clinic as well.